-Don’t let the thought of packing stress you out.
+Don’t let the thought of packing stress you out!
 Give yourself a break and read our top 75 packing tips.
-What others would you add to this list?
+Even the experienced traveler is sure to find some new tips!

 Our Top 75 Packing Tips